awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Disallow Creation of Access Keys for the Root User<a name="disallow-root-access-keys"></a>

 Secures your AWS accounts by disallowing creation of access keys for the root user\.
 We recommend that you instead create access keys for the IAM users with limited permissions to interact with your AWS account\.
-This is a preventive guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This is a preventive control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following SCP\.
+The artifact for this control is the following SCP\.

 ```
 {